MAVLink Api is now available too… 🙂

 Comment: I distinguish between drones and racers.
 As regards the communication link racers don’t need the same capabilities as drones do, in terms of bandwidth and bi-directionality, and the options available for racers can be considered sufficient.
 This is IMHO clearly not so for drones, and MAVLink is the protocol used by the de-facto standard open source drone projects PX4 and ArduPilot.
 And this is what this project is about.

-The project is quite functional; the following videos give an impression of the state of affairs as of Feb.
-2021:
+The project is fully functional and mature; these videos may give an impression of the state of affairs as of Feb.
+2021, but you can find more videos on yt:

 Comment: In this video I’m saying that the frequent loss of telemetry connections are due to being indoors.
 This is wrong.
 I had upgraded the SiK radios to the latest firmware using MissionPlanner, which screwed it up.
 Flashing the proper SiK firmware resolved the issue. 🙂